 - Rotate the earthen pot to mix the curry after the fish gets cooked and do not stir the curry else the fish pieces will break.

-- If the kokum is very sour, take out the pieces after it starts boiling.
+- If you feel the curry is getting very sour, take out the pieces after it starts boiling.
 Leaving it longer in the curry will make it more sour.